tommasocerruti/rowlang/README.md

 3. Formatter [void formatter(void)].

 ## Procedure to use the compiler
+You can use any c compiler, using gcc:

-- **Compile the RowLang Compiler:** using gcc: gcc -o rlc rlc.c
+- **Compile the RowLang Compiler:** gcc -o rlc rlc.c
-- **Compile the RowLang source code:** using rlc: ./rlc row/example.row > c/example.c
+- **Compile the RowLang source code:** ./rlc row/example.row > c/example.c
-- **Compile the generated C code:** using gcc: gcc -o exec/example c/example.c
+- **Compile the generated C code:** gcc -o exec/example c/example.c
 - **Execute the compiled program** ./exec/example

 ## Applications and Use Cases